Red, Yellow, Black, or Blue. Which color is best for your product packaging?

 To sum it up...

 Now you’re probably wondering, what color is the best?
 Well, it seems that there is no “magic” color that your product should be.
 The “best” color really depends on the product category, style of packaging, and brand recognition.
 Are you selling food or household items?
 Is your packaging square or round?
 Are you a novel or strong brand in comparison to your competitors?
-To get a more distinct answer of whether your package is the most visually salient in comparison to your competitors, you may want to run your own Predict test like we did here.
+To get a more distinct answer of whether your package is the most visually salient in comparison to your competitors, you may want to run your own Neurons test like we did here.

 Cited Sources: